mttwchtr/Backend-Development-Notes/c.md

 > A string literal is an unmodifiable array whose elements are type char.
 The string in the double quotes plus terminating null-character are the contents, so "abc" has 4 elements ({'a', 'b', 'c', '\0'}) - https://developerinsider.co/11-most-common-pitfalls-in-c-programming-language/

 ## types
+> C provides a variety of data types.
+The fundamental types are characters, and integers and floating point numbers of several sizes.
+In addition, there is a hierarchy of derived data types created with pointers, arrays, structures and unions.  - The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie

 * int - integer
 * float - floating point, may have fractional part
 * char character - a single byte